 Program Format and Career Paths

-The Master of Science in Education offers a flexible hybrid program blending online and in-class learning opportunities.
+The Master of Science in Education offers a flexible online program blending online and in-class learning opportunities.

 Students receiving this degree are prepared for a wide variety of leadership positions in public schools, school districts, and educational non-profits.
 Graduates are also ready to pursue careers that provide support to students or advance teaching and learning outside of traditional school settings.